 Fill Your Heart (Rose/Williams): from Hunky Dory, replacing the originally scheduled 'Bombers'.
 A tape with five takes of 'Changes' and three takes of 'Fill Your Heart' was auctioned at Omega in 2018.
 Played live at Aylesbury, Friars, 25-09-71 and (probably) at other 1970/71 dates; see the BBC Performances section for two BBC recordings, of which currently only the 1970 performance has officially been released on The Width Of A Circle.

 5:15 The Angels Have Gone (Bowie): from Heathen.
 A longer version (5'25" vs 5'01") appeared on the Heathen SACD, which unfortunately is playable only on dedicated players.
 Played live on the 2002 Heathen and 2003/04 Reality tours.
 In 2010, a live version appeared as a bonus track of the A Reality Tour digital download.

 Five Years (Bowie): opening track of The Rise And Fall Of Ziggy Stardust And The Spiders From Mars.
 An early mix was included on a reel auctioned at Omega in 2019.
 A recording for the BBC Sound Of The Seventies program is included on Bowie At The Beeb, whereas another early live version (from the Old Grey Whistle Test, 08-02-72) was released on the Best Of Bowie DVD.
 'Five Years' has been played on the 1972, (early) 1973, 1976, 1978 and 2003/04 tours.
-A performance with Arcade Fire at Fashion Rocks (New York, Radio City Music Hall, 08-09-05) was released on Live EP (Live At Fashion Rocks); other official live versions appear on Live Santa Monica '72, Live Nassau Coliseum '76, Stage and the A Reality Tour 2CD/DVD.
+A performance with Arcade Fire at Fashion Rocks (New York, Radio City Music Hall, 08-09-05) was released on Live EP (Live At Fashion Rocks); other official live versions appear on Live Santa Monica '72, Live Nassau Coliseum '76, Stage, Welcome To The Blackout and the A Reality Tour 2CD/DVD.